Kerl1310/moto/CONTRIBUTING.md

 ## Linting

-Run `make lint` or `black --check moto tests` to verify whether your code confirms to the guidelines.
+Run `make lint` or `black --check moto tests` to verify whether your code conforms to the guidelines.

 ## Getting to grips with the codebase